ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
-Some programs don't have a man page, but might tell you how to run them if invoked with a special argument.
-Usually, this argument is --help, but it can often be -h or, in rare cases, -?, help
+- **Help Arguments**: Some programs don't have manual pages but provide built-in help when invoked with special arguments
+- **Common Help Options**: Usually `--help` is used, but can also be `-h`, `-?`, or `help` in different programs
+- **Built-in Documentation**: Programs can include their own documentation accessible through command-line arguments
+- **Parameter Requirements**: Some arguments require additional parameters (like `-g 619` where 619 is the required parameter)
+- **Trial and Error**: Learning to systematically test different argument combinations when documentation is unclear

 ### References
 None

 --

-## Help For Bulletins
+## Help For Builtins
-In this challenge, we'll practice using help to look up help for builtins.
-This challenge's challenge command is a shell builtin, rather than a program.
+Practice using the `help` command to get documentation for shell builtins.
+The challenge command in this level is a shell builtin, not a separate program.

 ### Solve
 **Flag:** `pwn.college{EUi0sy-oJvS8gZg6i25PpiJUWC5.QX0ETO0wyM3kjNzEzW}`